cameronpit/Unblocker/GUIDE.md

    }
 ~~~

 Method `newImage()` presents `UIImagePickerController()` to allow the user to select an image from the Photos Library.
-The returned image is converted, if possible, by the Scanner class into a `Board` sutiable for solution by the Solver class; if the image cannot be so converted, an error message is displayed.
+The returned image is converted, if possible, by the Scanner class into a `Puzzle` sutiable for solution by the Solver class; if the image cannot be so converted, an error message is displayed.

 Method `solve()` dispatches a serial GCD queue to invoke the `solve()` method of the Solver class.